Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 6. Halifax Crime Rate is Low

 If you want a safe place to raise your family, then moving to Halifax is a wise move.
 Halifax, Nova Scotia is known for its clean downtown streets and friendly people, making it a great vacation destination for tourists as well as a great place to call home.
+If you’re considering moving to Halifax, you’ll find a welcoming and tight-knit community that values safety and a high quality of life.

 There are always certain parts of town that are less safe, but that’s true no matter where you live.
 The general feeling among residents here is that Halifax crime is minimal.